Dozodouzo/supybot-git/README.md

 Command List
 ------------

-* `repolog`: Takes a repository nickname, a branch  and an optional count parameter (default 1).
+* `repolog`: Takes a repository name, a branch  and an optional count parameter (default 1).
 Shows the last n commits on that branch Only works if the repository is configured for the current channel.